openmobilityfoundation/mobility-data-specification/policy/README.md

 Agencies that wish to use Geometry-Driven Events do so by requiring a new `event_geographies` field in status events.
 This field acts in lieu of location or telemtry data.
-When an Agency is using Geometry-Driven Events, Providers must emit a new `crossed_geography_boundary` status event whenever a vehicle in a trip crosses a Geography managed by a Policy.
+When an Agency is using Geometry-Driven Events, Providers must emit a new `changed_geographies` status event whenever a vehicle in a trip enters or leaves a Geography managed by a Policy.

 [Top][toc]